SaraChaskelson/Git_commands_markdown/mySlides.md

 ---

-## <t>2.gitignore</t>
+## 2.gitignore

 gitignore file is used in a git repository to ignore the files and directories which are unnecessary to project this will be ignored by the git once the changes as been committed to the Remote repository

 ### 2.1 Pros/cons

-- <g> Improves the “signal to noise ratio” for any Git command.**
+- **+ Improves the “signal to noise ratio” for any Git command**
-- <g> Allows builds to come from one source.**
+- **+ Allows builds to come from one source.**
-- <g> Avoids potentially costly commits of files that shouldn’t be versioned.**
+- **+ Avoids potentially costly commits of files that shouldn’t be versioned.**
-- <r> Accidentally ignoring important files:</r> If an important file is added to .gitignore by mistake, it will not be included in the Git repository and will not reach other developers.
+- **- Accidentally ignoring important files:** If an important file is added to .gitignore by mistake, it will not be included in the Git repository and will not reach other developers.
 This can cause severe problems in identifying and resolving bugs.

 ### 2.2 Coding examples